alffox/alffox-liferay-around-the-world-widget-light/README.md

-# Liferay Around the World React widget
+# Liferay Around the World React lite

 ![A paper airplane](https://github.com/alffox/liferay-around-the-world-widget/blob/master/assets/images/logo.svg)

-Liferay Around the World is a Liferay 7.2 DXP widget showing information for Liferay locations around the world: https://www.liferay.com/locations
+Liferay Around the World is a Liferay 7.1+ DXP widget showing information for Liferay locations around the world: https://www.liferay.com/locations

 All APIs have been used for demo, non-commercial purposes.
-You may read more here: https://github.com/alffox/liferay-around-the-world-widget#api--credit
+You may read more here: https://github.com/alffox/liferay-around-the-world-widget-lite#api--credit

 ## Purpose of this project